HYPERTENSION, OR HIGH BLOOD PRESSURE

 Š Calcium, magnesium, and zinc.
 These minerals generally have a sedative effect upon the nervous system and may help dilate the artery walls.
 Magnesium, in particular, can help in a few cases.

 Š Potassium.
 In some cases, this is helpful.
 The best source of potassium is green vegetables.
 Do not eat fruit for potassium.
 While fruit is rich in potassium, the form of potassium is somewhat toxic and not as helpful.
+I would also avoid potassium supplements, as most are somewhat toxic.
+Eat more cooked vegetables, instead.
+Put toppings on them if you don’t like them.

 Š Avoid all table salt, but most people should not avoid sea salt, which might even help due to its higher magnesium content.